cliffpyles/Helpers/apps/chatai-cli/ROADMAP.md

 - [x] Add support for indicator to show it is working on a request
 - [x] Add conversation command to attach files to conversations
 - [x] Add conversation command to delete messages and responses from conversations
-- [ ] Add support for layouts
 - [ ] Add conversation command for copying messages and responses to the clipboard
 - [ ] Add conversation command to snapshot a specific state of a conversation
+- [ ] Add CLI commands for managing settings in the global settings file (CRUDL operations)
 - [ ] Add conversation commands to apply and discard specific messages (request and/or response) to the current prompt's source file
-- [ ] Add CLI commands for managing settings in the global settings file (CRUDL operations)
 - [ ] Add CLI command for generating new prompts (locally and globally)
 - [ ] Add command/ability that shows token info (using model and response.usage.{prompt_tokens,completion_tokens,total_tokens})
 - [ ] Add setting that enables logging for raw entries and responses for app